 Miller’s publications include articles on the exclusion of economic issues from transitional justice, the influence of international ideas about law, humanitarianism, and development on Palestinian governance, and the intersections of time, law, and war crimes.
 Her co-edited collection, Anti-Impunity and the Human Rights Agenda (with Karen Engle and Dennis Davis, Cambridge University Press), explored the increasing emphasis on punishment and prosecution in the human rights movement, particularly in states emerging from conflict.

 Miller serves on the Advisory Council of Harvard Law School's Institute for Global Law & Policy, where she was previously a Senior Fellow.
-She was co-Chair of the American Society of International Law's Transitional Justice and Rule of Law Interest Group from 2017-2020.
+She was co-Chair of the American Society of International Law’s Transitional Justice and Rule of Law Interest Group from 2017-2020.
 Prior to joining the School of Diplomacy, she was a Post-Doctoral Fellow in Global Governance, funded by the Erin Jellel Collins Arsenault Trust, at McGill University's Institute for the Study of International Development.
-At the School of Diplomacy, she teaches courses in human rights, public international law, and international criminal law.
+At the School of Diplomacy, she teaches courses in human rights law and policy, public international law, and international criminal law.

 - Ph.D., The Fletcher School, Tufts University

 - MALD, The Fletcher School, Tufts University

 - B.A., Brown University

 - "Distributing Justice: Transitional Justice and Stabilisation in North Africa," in Stabilising the Contemporary Middle East and North Africa (edited by Victor Gervais and Saskia van Genugten, Springer 2019)

 - "The End(s) of Transition."
 International Law & Transitional Governance.
 London: Routledge. (forthcoming)